 Filing For Modification of Child Support Payment

 The first thing you should do when you lose your job is to file a petition for modification.
 A delay may be costly, as each time you miss a payment, your arrears pile up as debts.
 A judge won’t erase payments for the period you didn’t file a claim.
-It’s a severe issue in Pennsylvania, and depending on the severity of the situation, it can lead to the following:
+It’s a severe issue in Sydney, and depending on the severity of the situation, it can lead to the following:

 - Jail term up to six months